Japn 314 Prompt for paper #2 on Masks and Intertextuality

 In Masks we find just such an intricate pattern of overlapping and "layering" that brings together the Tale of Genji, Noh, the Tales of Ise, lines from KKS poems, the Peony Lantern story, images from painting, T'ang Dynasty Chinese poems, and intertexts like Mieko's Account of the Shrine in the Fields, the letter from Akio and Harume's father, Dr. Morioka's "story"--all located or "housed" in modern, postwar prose fiction.
 Three different female Noh masks are used to structure the text, and within the text itself other texts like: An Account of the Shrine in the Fields, the letter from Mieko’s lover, Minoru Shimojo's painting of Mieko, lines from classical-era poems, etc. are imported and displayed in the text.

 Write an essay which demonstrates how you think intertextuality informs and enriches our reading of Masks, and how it contributes to the powerful impact which the text has on us.
-If you want to bring in references to The Waiting Years, you may do that as well.

 As a guiding principle, please remember that I am fundamentally interested in your response to the text; i.e., what you think the text is about; and why or how you think the text caused you to feel that way, i.e., discuss the process by which the text operates on you as a reader.
 You can do this most effectively by pointing to specific passages in the text by means of quotations, etc.